 Unfortunately, South Carolina is one of the leading states in terms of police crash fatalities, with 59 drivers killed in vehicle crashes during police pursuits between 2014 and 2018.
 This alarming statistic highlights the serious risk that being involved in a police chase poses to drivers.
 While police chases can sometimes be necessary, they should always be handled with extreme caution.

 It is essential that law enforcement officers operate their vehicles with due regard for the safety of all persons, particularly when in pursuit and traveling at excessive speeds, as required by South Carolina law.
 If an uninvolved driver or pedestrian is injured as a result of a police chase, they have the right to seek just compensation for their losses through an insurance claim or personal injury lawsuit.
 It's important to remember that police chases are a threat to road users, even if they are sometimes necessary.
-If you or a loved one has been injured in a police pursuit, it's time to contact a high-speed chase attorney Near Me Myrtle Beach, SC, from Lauren Taylor Law.
+If you or a loved one has been injured in a police pursuit, it's time to contact a high-speed chase attorney in Myrtle Beach, SC, from Lauren Taylor Law.

 It's a well-known fact that high-speed police pursuits and chases can pose a significant threat to bystanders, as evidenced by numerous documented incidents across the country.
 Shockingly, over one-third of chase-related fatalities involve innocent individuals who happen to be near the scene.
 They're not even involved in the chase.

 To hold someone accountable for such tragedies, restrictions on police pursuits have been put in place by nearly every state, city, and local jurisdiction, including South Carolina.
 Nonetheless, high-speed chases continue to occur, and innocent bystanders continue to suffer injuries and fatalities as a result.
-If you find yourself in such a situation, a skilled police pursuit attorney Near Me Myrtle Beach, SC, can help investigate the circumstances of your crash and determine who is responsible for your financial recovery.
+If you find yourself in such a situation, a skilled police pursuit attorney in Myrtle Beach, SC, can help investigate the circumstances of your crash and determine who is responsible for your financial recovery.

 Parties that may be responsible for your compensation may include the following